YottaDB/YDBDoc/AdminOpsGuide/packaging.rst

             ydb_exit(); /* Discard status from ydb_exit and return status from function call */

 Note that on 32-bit platforms, the last element of ydb_routines is $ydb_dist, whereas on 64-bit platforms, it is $ydb_dist/libgtmutil.so.
-If you are creating a wrapper to ensure that environment variables are set correctly because their values cannot be trusted, you should also review and set the environment variables discussed in “Setting up a Captive User Application with YottaDB” above.
+If you are creating a wrapper to ensure that environment variables are set correctly because their values cannot be trusted, you should also review and set the environment variables discussed in "Setting up a Captive User Application with YottaDB" above.

 All the C program needs to do is to set environment variables and call a YottaDB entryref.
 A call-in table is a text file that maps C names and parameters to M names and parameters.
 In this case, the call-in table is just a single line to map the C function calcprint() to the YottaDB entryref calcprint^monthstarting():